lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

     ...
 }
 ```

-We are using two new classes, `AttachmentsLayout` to manage de descriptor set layout for the attachments and `AttachmentsDescriptorSet` for management of the descriptor set itself.
+We are using two new classes, `AttachmentsLayout` to manage the descriptor set layout for the attachments and `AttachmentsDescriptorSet` for management of the descriptor set itself.
 Let's start with the `AttachmentsLayout` class:

 ```java
 package org.vulkanb.eng.graph.lighting;